 The effect that space weather, that is the various particle emissions from the Sun, has on electric and electronic systems is well known.
 When the flux of particles is directed to Earth, they will interact with the magnetosphere and the upper layers of the atmosphere and lead to events such as auroras.
 They can also cause rapid and sometimes high amplitude magnetic field variations called Geomagnetic Disturbances (GMD).

-As a direct result of these magnetic field variations, area of higher ground conductivity will see electric currents, GICs (Geomagnetically Induced Currents), generated which couple with long man-made conductors, whether this is a pipeline, railway line or power lines.
+As a direct result of these magnetic field variations, electric current are induced in the ground, GICs (Geomagnetically Induced Currents), which couple with long man-made conductors, whether this is a pipeline, railway line or power lines.
 Whilst the effect on pipeline and railway rarely has a direct immediate effect, the effect on power lines on the other hand can be immediate.

 The circulation of GICs through the transmission lines and into transformers, can cause the transformers to saturate and lead to power failures.
 Examples include the March 1989 blackout on the Hydro Quebec network where a failure in domino effect took multiple transformers offline.